khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 Here's an overview of how the event loop works:

-* Call Stack: When you execute JavaScript code, it's processed in the call stack, which is a data structure that keeps track of the currently executing function or code block.
+* `Call Stack`: When you execute JavaScript code, it's processed in the call stack, which is a data structure that keeps track of the currently executing function or code block.
 Each function call is added to the stack, and when a function completes, it's removed from the stack.

-* Web APIs: When you encounter asynchronous operations like setTimeout, fetch, or XMLHttpRequest, these operations are offloaded to Web APIs provided by the browser or the environment.
+* `Web APIs`: When you encounter asynchronous operations like setTimeout, fetch, or XMLHttpRequest, these operations are offloaded to Web APIs provided by the browser or the environment.
 These APIs include functions for handling timers, making network requests, and interacting with the DOM.

-* Callback Queue: Asynchronous operations complete in the background, and their corresponding callback functions are placed in the callback queue.
+* `Callback Queue`: Asynchronous operations complete in the background, and their corresponding callback functions are placed in the callback queue.
 Each callback function waits for its turn to be executed.

-* Event Loop: The event loop continuously checks the callback queue while the call stack is empty.
+* `Event Loop`: The event loop continuously checks the callback queue while the call stack is empty.
 If the call stack is empty, the event loop takes the first callback from the queue and pushes it onto the call stack, executing the corresponding code.

-* Execution: Once the callback function is on the call stack, it's executed.
+* `Execution`: Once the callback function is on the call stack, it's executed.
 This process continues as long as there are callbacks in the queue and the call stack is empty.

-* Microtasks: JavaScript also has a concept of microtasks, which are executed at the end of each task in the event loop.
+* `Microtasks`: JavaScript also has a concept of microtasks, which are executed at the end of each task in the event loop.
 Promises and other asynchronous operations that are part of the ECMAScript specification are handled as microtasks.
 Microtasks have a higher priority than regular tasks, ensuring that they are executed before the next tick of the event loop.

 * By following this cycle of checking the callback queue, moving callbacks to the call stack, and executing them, the event loop allows JavaScript to handle asynchronous tasks efficiently without blocking the main thread.
 This is essential for building responsive and interactive web applications.